JensWalter/axum-server-timing/README.md

 An axum layer to inject the server-timing HTTP header into the response.

-For refence on the header please see [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server-Timing).
+For a reference on the header please see [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server-Timing).

 ## Examples